-The last two year have, without a doubt, driven the focus of banks on digitization and user-centricity.
-COVID-19 has set the bar for digital banking trends extremely high.
-A brand-new generation of customers is emerging for the post-COVID era.
+The last two years have, without a doubt, driven the focus of banks on digitization and customer-centricity.
 According to a McKinsey report, 75% of customers have tried different brands since the pandemic started.
 Out of these, 60% are expected to adopt new brands and stores into their post-pandemic lives and routines.

-Today, consumers seek empathy, loyalty, and emotional connection from brands.
-The majority of consumers agree that it is high time for businesses to reconsider how they operate and contribute to society.
+Today, customers seek empathy, loyalty, and emotional connection from brands.
+Most customers agree that it is high time for businesses to reconsider how they operate and contribute to society.
 Hence, banks will now have to widen their perceptions and enrich the digital experience with an emotional connection.
-Here are the ten digital banking trends that we may witness in 2023.
+Here are the ten digital banking trends that are thriving even in 2023!

-The banking system, be it traditional or modern, can leave numerous gaps between what the customer expects and what the brand can provide.
-If the difference is more, there is a high chance that the customer will drop the brand altogether.
+The banking system, be it traditional or modern, can leave numerous gaps between what the customer expects and what the bank can provide.
+If the difference is greater, there is a high chance that the customer will drop the bank altogether.
 A couple of decades ago, when only a handful of banks operated, it was difficult for customers to switch banks.
-Presently, digitization has made it easy for customers to switch banks and opt for a brand that would suit their financial needs better.
-For financial institutions to succeed in 2023, they need to address these gaps.
+Currently, digitization has made it easy for customers to switch banks and weigh options that best suit their financial needs.
+For financial institutions to succeed in a competitive market, they need to address these gaps.

-The gap between customer expectations and services of financial institutions exists at various levels, such as:
+The gap between customer expectations and services of financial institutions exist at various levels, such as:

-- The culture gap exists when the top management is not customer-focused.
+- A culture gap exists when the top management is not customer-focused.
 This situation prevents employees from giving customers the best possible experience.

 - The feedback gap happens when the organization does not collect feedback or fails to incorporate it into the business processes.